Friday, August 26, 2016

 One of the things that I appreciate the most with the new house is that it is located right by the lake Nydalasjön.
 Not only is it possible to go swimming with a minute’s notice, there is also an excellent 8.20 km long track for running around the lake, something which I have been able to do a few times already.
 Unfortunately, my left knee has been giving me a bit of pain recently.
 This morning however it feels like it is all getting back to normal.

-For me, having access to a running track like this used to be very much part of my life, something I dearly missed in Seoul when I was toiling away on that treadmill in the basement.
+For me, having access to a running path like this used to be very much part of my life, something I dearly missed in Seoul when I was toiling away on that treadmill in the basement.
 On the other hand, I will forever remember the magic of going running along St Kilda Beach in Melbourne or through the lush neighbourhoods of La Jolla.

 Labels: